-Mission Leaders A Journey with Common Threads

-On October 23-24th, Ministry Services offered its first-ever virtual ministry formation session.
+Mission Leaders A Journey with Common Threads On October 23-24th, Ministry Services offered its first-ever virtual ministry formation session.
 Fourteen participants tuned in from Illinois, Missouri, Maryland, New York, Connecticut and Canada.
 Participants ranged from executive directors, board chairs, department directors, and those with leading roles in development, communications, campus ministry, health care, ministry formation and behavioral health.

-REFLECTION QUESTIONS
+Read more about the weekend here.

-- How have your experiences in 2020, in this time of pandemic, shaped you and your approach to ministry? - What are your hopes and aspirations for you and the ministry you lead in the new year?
+REFLECTION QUESTIONS - How have your experiences in 2020, in this time of pandemic, shaped you and your approach to ministry? - What are your hopes and aspirations for you and the ministry you lead in the new year?
 NEW RESOURCES FOR MINISTRY BOARDS AND FACULTY